FormShantonu/NodeJs/node_interview_note.md

 ```

-4. Path
+4. Path and name of some functionality

-* Purpose: Work with file and directory paths.
+* Purpose: Manupulatin, joining, formating the path.

 ```
 const path = require('path');